An exchange traded product (ETP) shop beat out small fund firms and ETF shops last month.

-Grayscale also led the small fund pack proportionately, bringing in estimated net October inflows equivalent to 8.31 percent of its AUM, up from 1.2 percent in September.
+Grayscale also led the small fund firm pack proportionately, bringing in estimated net October inflows equivalent to 8.31 percent of its AUM, up from 1.2 percent in September.
 Other big October inflows winners included: Semper, 4.75 percent (up from 2.36 percent); PTAM, 4.47 percent (up from 3.03 percent); AAM

 , 4.13 percent (down from 4.15 percent); and GQG

 On the flip side, October was a rough month for Independent Franchise Partners